kailash-manasarovar/statement/docs/timeline/2024/september.md

 </script>

 - I spend most of the month in Cauterets.
+- At the beginning of the month, my dad visits and we stay in Lourdes together for a few days.
 - I leave Cauterets around the third week of the month and drive to Madrid where I fly to Dublin for my Transforming Touch course.
 - When I'm in Madrid, I see Inma who has already received [her letter](august.md#the-handwritten-letters).
 - She tells me she thinks she knows someone who can help me.

+## Lourdes with dad

+- At my suggestion, dad visits Lourdes for a few days at the beginning of the month and we stay in the Hotel Saint Sauveur.
+- I tell dad everything.
+- I tell him I'm being stalked, that teachers and staff at the conservatory threatened my life, about my love the gypsy trumpeter, that Domingo Lopez Cano and his family are behind everything...
+I tell dad everything I know at the time.
+- He keeps saying; *heavy, heavy*, and I ask him why he keeps saying this.
+- He tells me about an African leader who was so fat, they called him heavy, and he fell through the stage he was so fat.
+- It's a funny story.
+I don't notice it doesn't relate to him saying *heavy* as I tell him my story.
+- Dad is the first person in the world I told that [Hazel Smith poisoned me](../early-years/2007.md#hazel-smith) in 2007.
+- He says; *heavy*.
+- Dad then tells me I need to be careful as I could be beaten by a man and put in prostitution.
+- He's telling me things without telling me, and I'm not seeing it.
+- One evening we take a walk through the sanctuary.
+- As we pass the baths, at the men's side, one of the doors was completely open and you could see all the way into a bathing chamber.
+- This was unprecedented; something you *never* see in Lourdes.
+- I took it to mean Mary was extending my father an invitation to bathe, to cleanse, to redeem himself.
+- He did not accept the invitation.
+- I made sure to remind him the invitation is always open; that doing the right thing is always an option.

 ## In Cauterets